d4c7/loki/docs/sources/clients/promtail/multiline.md

 ## Separator

-The `delimiter` text is added between lines.
-So, for example you can use `delimiter: '\n'` to preserve line breaks.
-The default delimiter is empty.
+The `separator` text is added between lines.
+So, for example you can use `separator: '\n'` to preserve line breaks.
+The default separator is empty.

 ## Multiline Modes